zitadel/zitadel/docs/docs/concepts/usecases/saas.md

 In an organisation projects and users are managed by the organisation.
 You need at least one organisation for your own company in our case "The Timing Company".

-For your costumers you have different possibilities:
+For your customers you have different possibilities:
 1. Your customer already owns an organisation ZITADEL
 2. Your customer creates a new organisation in ZITADEL by itself
 3. You create an organisation for your customer (If you like to verify the domain, the customer has to do it)